bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:38:46

-You know, and, and, you know, people want to get paid to work.
+You know, and people want to get paid to work.
-Like, I mean, that's.

 James O'Beirne: 01:38:50